AbhirupDas04/OS-Assignments/README.md

 |BINARY = bin  |
 +--------------+
 -CC specifies the compiler to be used
---CFLAGS specifies the compilation flags to be used (-m32 specifies that the program should t=be compiled for a 32 bit target)
--BINARY specifies the name of the output directory (bin) where the compiled executables would be placed +----------------------------------------------------------------------------------------------------+
+-CFLAGS specifies the compilation flags to be used (-m32 specifies that the program should t=be compiled for a 32 bit target) -BINARY specifies the name of the output directory (bin) where the compiled executables would be placed +----------------------------------------------------------------------------------------------------+
 |#Compile the launch.c by linking it with the lib_simpleloader.so                                    |